jaswch/jaswch/README.md

 ### Hi there 👋, I'm Jaswanth Venkata Sai Chennu
 - I like programming microcontrollers and hacking them to do cool things.
-- 🔭 I’m currently working on macos-web, SwiftyGPIO, trying to run swift programming on a raspberry pi pico and porting ubuntu touch to redmi 3
+- 🔭 I’m currently working on OpenTimeWatch-Project and porting ubuntu touch to redmi 3
-- 🌱 I’m currently learning swift(to port to microcontrollers) and c,c++ in depth
+- 🌱 I’m currently learning java, c/c++ in depth
 <!--
 **jaswch/jaswch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.